zbm-dev/zfsbootmenu/README.md

 ## config.yaml

 The YAML file `/etc/zfsbootmenu/config.yaml` is used to control the behavior of `generate-zbm`.
-In prior versions, an INI file was used; `generate-zbm` will convert an existing `config.ini` file if possible when no `config.yaml` is found.

 An example YAML configuration file follows:

 ```
----
 Global:
   ManageImages: false
   BootMountPoint: /boot/efi